mellowmorgan/chalamet-rails-react-app/README.md

 * From the main project directory, enter `bundle install` in the terminal to populate gems.
 * To create a database, type in your terminal:
       `rake db:setup`
+* To install necessary libraries for react, type `npm install`
 * Run `rails s` to start the Rails server.
 * Open browswer and enter the url http://localhost:3000/ unless otherwise prompted in the terminal.